Two friends find unique ways to send messages through time and space. A semi-narrative music video, with Cat Ross & Gabi Villaseñor.

 My original sound score for this dance piece reflected the wildly divergent approaches in the two halves (or “worlds”).
 In the first, sonic fragments were culled from a long list of movie scenes, old television commercials, YouTube videos, pop songs, nursery rhymes etc., gathered by the dancers.
 These short bursts of micro-edited media were synced to precise cues – shards of not-quite recognizable sonic detritus colliding with elaborate onstage recitations.

 I accompanied Bill Will’s exhibition of kinetic sculptures Fun House with a four-channel generative sound installation.
-An extensive library of individual sound events were randomly triggered and spatialized throughout the gallery in ever-changing combinations and layers.
-Sound events ranged in length from a few seconds to several minutes and were derived from the sound of a single snare drum hit – from quiet buzzing and drones to rumbles and pops.
+An extensive library of individual sound events were randomly triggered and dynamically spatialized throughout the gallery in ever-changing combinations.
+Sound events ranged in length from a few seconds to several minutes and were all derived from the sound of a single snare drum hit – from quiet buzzing and drones to rumbles and pops.
 Sudden bursts of sound emerged from silences.
 As visitors activated the noisy sculptures, the installation provided a parallel sonic environment.

 Ronna & Eric Hoffman Gallery of Contemporary Art at Lewis & Clark, Portland OR